 The TJ Brute by itself is pretty cool, but what really takes it over the top (pun intended) is teaming it with a pop-up truck camper.
 The folks at Four Wheel Campers (FWC) make what I think is the perfect lightweight, four wheel drive pop-up truck camper.
 FWC’s are rugged, sport a low profile, and offer a low center of gravity–perfect for getting far off the beaten path.
 The camper featured here is their so-called Sparrow, which, unfortunately, is no longer being made.
 Fortunately, FWC was kind enough to provide some information on this discontinued camper.
 The Sparrow weighs about 650 pounds, features an all-aluminum flex frame, and offers an extended queen size bed.
 Tank capacities are pretty decent, too, for such a small camper with a 16 gallon fresh water tank and two 10 pound propane tanks.
 The Sparrow was listed at $12,595.00 without options.

 Pictured below are the two together.
-I think you’ll agree that the two look pretty impressive together.
-The pair make what is not only one of the best off-road campers on the planet, but also one of the best bug-out RVs you’ll ever find.
+I think you’ll agree that they look pretty impressive together.
+The pair make what is not only one of the best off-road truck camper rigs on the planet, but also one of the best bug-out RVs you’ll ever find.
 This rig can go practically anywhere over some of the worst roads and terrain you can imagine.
-No, the camper doesn’t have a bathroom and won’t accommodate a large family, but it can support two people comfortably and comes with everything you would expect to see in a well-equipped RV, including a queen size bed, two burner cook-top, a refrigerator, and a kitchen sink with hand pump.
+No, the camper doesn’t have a bathroom and won’t accommodate a large family, but it can support two people comfortably and comes with everything you would expect in a well-equipped RV, including a queen size bed, two burner cook-top, a refrigerator, and a kitchen sink with hand pump.
 Not surprising, the TJ Brute requires a set of custom springs to support the extra weight of this camper.

 If I was wealthy and didn’t have kids in college, the TJ Brute and FWC Sparrow would definitely be a truck camper rig that would be in my garage.
 As an off-road and truck camper enthusiast, the two are cool-looking and make for a very compelling pair that would be perfect for weekend getaways here in the desert southwest.